hail-is/hail-rfcs/rfc/0001-oauth-access-tokens.rst

 We'll consider four primary entities in an OAuth2 interaction:

 - The user/identity
-- The client (e.g. the Hail python library)
+- The client (e.g. the Hail Python library)
 - The Authorization Server (Google IAM or AAD)
 - The API/Resource Server (the Hail service)